A Guide to Getting Married in Japan

 What is "Kon-in Todoke?"

 “Kon-in Todoke” is a form that must be filled out by anyone who wishes to register their marriage in Japan regardless of their citizenship.
 You may obtain this form from a city office or download it from the internet.
 The form must be completed in Japanese.
 Two witnesses' signatures are also required.
-A witness can be a Japanese citizen or a foreigner over the age of 20.
+A witness can be a Japanese citizen or a foreigner.
 Finally, you must either leave your signature or press your “hanko."
 Although Japanese people use “hanko” when completing “Kon-in Todoke,” a foreign citizen may not be required to do so.
 If you are not sure about whether a “hanko” is required, it is advisable to check with a city office.
 For more information about how to order and use a “hanko,” please read our guide to the world of Japanese seals.